edimaudo/dainta/dainta.md

 # Dainta

 ## Idea
 I would like to validate an idea.
-Score it on a scale of 1 to 10 based on the track information and judging criteria.
-Show your reasoning.
 The idea is called Dainta, it is to help make better decisions.
-It is going to leverage the ARIA.ai platform.
+It is going to leverage the AIRIA.ai platform.
 It will be used in two ways, framer and solution design.
 The framer, would take peoples messy problems and put it into a more cohesive manner.
 It would leverage tools like 7 thinking hats, design thinking, 5 whys etc. The solution design will leverage decision frameworks such as cost benefit analysis, porters 5 forces.
 The user would be able to choose the framework they want to use or leverage Aria to help them choose.
 Lastly, it would have a decision framework directory where users can learn about different decision frameworks with the ability to learn more about it.

-## Track info
-Track 2: Active Agents
-Orchestrate intelligence across your entire tech stack.

-Design sophisticated multi-agent workflows that autonomously gather data, make decisions, and perform actions across 2+ systems.
-Build the autonomous workforce of tomorrow.

 Key Capabilities: